Looking Back: Our Biggest Projects and Milestones of 2024

 Billed “a small space for big ideas,'“ noble is where working Artists share their craft, where young Artists start their creative journey, and where we celebrate the artistic vibrancy present in our local scene.

 The momentum continued with A Look Through Their Lens, a group show curated by SJ Shooters.
-San Jose’s tight-knit photography community showed up to pack out noble in support of an exhibition featuring work from 70 different photographers.
+San Jose’s tight-knit photography community packed noble in support of an exhibition featuring work from 70 photographers.

-noble closed its season with POSTED!, a curated group show highlighting the great creative potential of the poster medium.
-The show featured 24 artists with backgrounds in visual art, graphic design and photography all who shared their unique perspectives.
+noble closed its season with POSTED!, a curated group show highlighting the great creative potential of the poster format.
+The show featured 24 artists with backgrounds in visual art, graphic design and photography.

 Photo: Alex Knowbody

-In its first season, noble presented 205 artists across three exhibitions.
+In its first season, noble presented 205 artists across 3 exhibitions.

 We look forward to continuing to highlight noble and its great potential to celebrate art and empower creatives to share their knowledge.